Probabilistic Assembly with Mycelia

 - Install Mycelia - Multiple installation options

-- Run the 5-minute tutorial - See it in action
+- Run the quick start tutorial - See it in action

 - Choose your workflow - Find the best approach